Deep Multimodal Learning with Missing Modality: A Survey: Conclusion

 \section{Conclusion}

 In this survey, we present the first comprehensive survey of Deep Multimodal Learning with Missing Modality.
 We begin with a brief introduction to the motivation of the missing modality problem and the real-world reasons that underscore its significance.
 Following this, we summarize the current advances based on our fine-grained taxonomy and review the applications and relevant datasets.
 Finally, we discuss the existing challenges and potential future directions in this field.
-Although more and more researchers are involved in studying the problem of missing modality, we are also concerned about some urgent issues that need to be addressed, such as a unified benchmark for testing (e.g., multimodal large language models) and the need for a wider range of applications (e.g., natural science).
-With our comprehensive and detailed approach, we hope that this survey will inspire more researchers to explore missing modality problems.
+Although more and more researchers are involved in studying the problem of missing modality, we are also concerned about some urgent issues that need to be addressed, such as a unified benchmark for testing and the need for a wider range of applications With our comprehensive and detailed approach, we hope that this survey will inspire more researchers to explore missing modality problems.

+{ \textbf{Limitations: } Because our survey aims to cover deep multimodal learning with missing modalities across as many domains as possible from 2012 to 2025, our taxonomy focuses on the practical machine learning perspective rather than analysing methods in a theoretical way.
+Moreover, although we separately review how large models address missing modalities, the rapid development of foundation model ecosystems suggests that this taxonomy may require further refinement as new architectures, training paradigms, and modality agnostic interfaces continue to emerge.